August 19, 2015

 Image used in this tutorial.

-Use Layer> New Layer or press Shift+Ctrl+N to create a new layer.
-The New Layer window open.
+Use Layer> New Layer (Shift+Ctrl+N).
 Type a name in the Layer Name text box and choose White in the Fill with drop-down menu.
 Click OK.

 A new, empty layer, added to the layer stack of the image, just above the active layer.